tannewt/tinylogicfriend/README.md

 - a basic communication protocol between sigrok and tinyLogicFriend to set up the instrument and to initiate and read measurements

 ## Using and hacking:
 1. Install the [sigrok suite](https://sigrok.org/wiki/Downloads).
-This can be run at the command line using `sigrok-cli` or using the `PulseView` graphical interface.
+This can be run at the command line using `sigrok-cli` or using the `PulseView` graphical interface.  **You will need to get a version that includes the tinyLogicFriend sigrok driver.
+Right now, you need to build it for yourself using the tinyLogicFriend driver from my github [`libsigrok` repository](https://github.com/kmatch98/libsigrok)**.
+I strongly recommend using **[sigrok-util](https://github.com/sigrokproject/sigrok-util) to build for your platform**.
+You will need to replace the baseline `libsigrok` library with this version that includes the tinyLogicFriend driver.
+Then build everything, including `libsigrok`, `sigrok-cli` and `PulseView`.
+So far, I have succesfully built PulseView with tinyLogicFriend on an iMac running MacOS Big Sur.

-2. If your board is supported: Download the appropriate `.UF2` file.
+2. If your board is supported: Download the appropriate `.UF2` file from the `\boards` directory.

 3. Connect your tinyLogicFriend to your host computer via USB (be sure you are using a USB cable with the signal lines connected).

-4. Put your board into bootloader mode (usually by double-clicking and copy the `.UF2` file to your board.
+4. Put your board into bootloader mode (usually by double-clicking.

+5. Copy to your board the appropriate `.UF2` file (the one named the same as your board).

-5. Start up `sigrok-cli` or `PulseView` and confirm that your tinyLogicFriend is detected.
+6. Start up `sigrok-cli` or `PulseView` and confirm that your tinyLogicFriend is detected.

 ### If your board is not yet supported:
 1. Download the example file and update the following sections of these files according to your board's requirements: